Death of a Trading Floor, A Photo Essay

 We are such stuff

-As lawsuits are made on, and our little life
+As lawsuits are made upon, and our little lives

 Trevor Murray studied philosophy at Notre Dame, but found himself writing CMBS research for Bank of America in the 1990s during the infancy of that product.
 From there, he had a 15-year career with various trading firms and Wall Street banks structuring, trading, and writing about commercial real estate securitizations (i.e., CMBS and CRE CDOs).
 Trevor left his last such position at UBS in 2012 on less-than-friendly terms, sued the bank, and is locked in mortal combat with the Swiss firm in US federal court to this day.
 Trevor spends his time between court appearances servicing commercial mortgages for a major retail bank in Charlotte, North Carolina.